kimberleyrogers/movie-night/README.md

 + Load the seed_movies.sql file to add a few movies - use the 'add movie' feature to customise

-## future iterations
+## 🤖 FUTURE
-Whilst this is a personal project for use with the OG movie night crew, I'd like to create a version which allows a user and a nominated group of their friends, family, coworkers to use the framework to create their own movie night and store their picks.
+Whilst this is a personal project for use my friends, I'd like to create a version which allows a user and a nominated group of their friends, family, coworkers to use the framework to create their own movie night and store their picks.

-+ update database and table properties to accept longer strings from imdb API
-+ add a password protection to the 'add movie' function for data integrity
++ Add a password protection to the 'add movie' function for data integrity
-+ expand the genre search to include more genres
++ Expand the genre search to include more genres
-+ adjust the actor search to find films starring those actors instead of the actors themselves
-+ export a list of the current movie data to create a seed_movies.sql file for safekeeping
++ Export a list of the current movie data to create a seed_movies.sql file for safekeeping
-+ enable sharing of 'your poll' feature
++ Enable sharing of 'your poll' feature
-+ analyse the movie data to generate factoids for each member page, and generally for the movie data
++ Analyse the movie data to generate factoids for each member page, and generally for the movie data

-## credit notes
+## 🪳 BUGS

-This project was built for Unit 2 of General Assembly's Software Engineering Flex Immersive Course.
-The functions.py file was based on a template provided by Katie Bell.
-The CSS for the buttons is from https://getcssscan.com/css-buttons-examples
-The rest was crafted by me, Kimberley Rogers, with guidance and encouragement from my talented peers and instructors.
++ Database and table properties have limitations on string length, so longer synopses or film titles from imdb API can crash the page when trying to store in the database
++ I misunderstood the actor search function on the API - it returns individual actors as opposed to the movies they have starred in.
+Doesn't make a lot of sense to add "Anne Hathaway" to your movie poll!
++ Advanced Search is limited to a few genres as I ran out of time - so I hope you're looking for Action, Biography or Crime!
++ My site is open for everyone, so anyone can add or delete - good for demo purposes, bad for data integrity.